Things to Do in Long Beach, CA

 Dogs’ Day Out Spots and Pet-Friendly Cafés

-A few of Long Beach’s best days are the ones you spend with your dog, from morning runs along Marine Stadium to lazy afternoons at Rosie’s Dog Beach where pups chase waves and zoomies rule the sand.
-You’ll find green expanses like Marine Stadium Park and Rosie the Riveter Park where your dog can burn energy off-leash, noses to the wind, free to explore.
+Some of Long Beach’s best days come when you bring your dog, from morning runs along Marine Stadium to lazy afternoons at Rosie’s Dog Beach where pups chase waves and zoomies rule the sand.
+You’ll find green expanses like Marine Stadium Park where your dog can burn energy off-leash, noses to the wind, free to explore.
 Swap directions to a patio at Berlin Bistro or Bo-beau when you want a relaxed meal; these cafés welcome dogs and make sharing the city simple.
-For motion lovers, Long Beach’s bike-friendly routes and dog-friendly rental options let you push boundaries together, turning errands into mini-adventures.
-Keep an eye out for Dogs’ Day Out events—shops and eateries roll out pet menus and playful activities so your companion gets the spotlight.
-Whether you crave calm shoreline afternoons or active urban rides, Long Beach hands you space and choice to roam with your dog, fully liberated.

 Live Music and Seasonal Festivals in the LBC

-You’ll find Long Beach’s outdoor concert series filling parks and waterfronts with everything from jazz to indie rock, making evening plans easy and breezy.
+Long Beach’s outdoor concert series fill parks and waterfronts with everything from jazz to indie rock, making evening plans easy and breezy.
 Annual street festivals like the Jazz Festival, Pride events, and the Sea and Folk festivals draw big crowds with multiple stages, parades, and food vendors.
 Stroll the monthly Art Walk or time your visit for a summer weekend to catch live sets, beach games, and a lively community vibe.

 Outdoor Concert Series

 When the sun dips toward the harbor and the air warms with music, Long Beach’s outdoor concert series turn parks and waterfronts into lively community gatherings that celebrate everything from jazz and folk to rock and pop.
 You’ll find local and national artists playing free or low-cost shows that invite you to unwind, dance, and connect.
 Scenic settings add a liberating sense of space while seasonal festivals layer in food stalls, craft booths, and family-friendly activities.
-Expect spirited crowds, thoughtful programming like the Jazz and Folk festivals, and surprises that honor the city’s musical roots.

 - Bring a blanket and let the skyline be your backdrop.